 Renewable content of 40 percent or greater before January 1, 2030, and 80 percent thereafter.

-If the applicant fails to demonstrate station operability within 24 months of approval and if estimated potential MHD-HRI credits from all approved FSEs exceed 2.5 percent of deficits in the most recent quarter for which data is available, the application will be canceled.
+If the applicant fails to demonstrate the operability within 24 months of approval and if the estimated potential HRI credits from HRI and LMD-HRI stations exceed 2.5 percent of deficits in the most recent quarter for which deficit data is available, then the application will be canceled.
+The applicant may submit a new application for the same LMD-HRI station the following quarter.

-The estimated cumulative value of MHD-HRI credits generated for the station in the prior quarter must be less than the difference between 1.5 times the initial capital expenditure reported pursuant to section 95486.3(a)(6)(B)1 and the initial grant revenue or other funding reported pursuant to section 95486.3(b)(6)(B)5 and section 95486.3(b)(6)(B)6 in the prior quarter.
+The estimated cumulative value of HRI credits generated for a LMD-HRI station in the prior quarters must be less than the difference between 1.5 times the initial capital expenditure, not including on-site generation, land, working capital, or off-site facilities, reported pursuant to section 95486.3(a)(6)(C)1. and the sum of total grant revenue or other external funding before the station is both approved and operational, pursuant to section 95486.3(a)(6)(C)5. and 6. in the prior quarter.

-The estimated value of MHD-HRI credits, for the purpose of this determination, shall be calculated using the number of MHD-HRI credits generated for the station in the quarter and the average LCFS credit price for that quarter published on the LCFS website.
+The estimated value of HRI credits, for the purpose of this determination, shall be calculated using the number of HRI credits generated for the LMD-HRI station in the quarter and the average LCFS credit price for that quarter published on the LCFS website.

 The estimated value calculated under this provision will be made available only to the respective reporting entity in LRT-CBTS and will not be published on the LCFS website.

-This will not affect the reporting entity’s ability to generate credits for the hydrogen dispensed at the FSE.
+This will not affect the reporting entity's ability to generate non-HRI LCFS credits for the hydrogen dispensed at the station.

-Calculation of MHD-HRI Credits.
-MHD-HRI credits will be calculated using the following equation:
+Calculation of HRI Credits.
+HRI credits for LMD-HRI stations will be calculated using the following equation:

-CreditsMHD-HRI MT= CIstandarddiesel×EERXD-CIMHD-HRI×EH2×CapMHD-HRI×N ×UT-H2disp×C
+CreditsLMD-HRI (MT)= CIstandardgasoline ×EERgasoline-CIHRI×EH2×CapLMD-HRI×N ×UT-H2disp×C

 where:

-CIstandardXD  is the carbon intensity benchmark for diesel for a given year as provided in sections 95484(b);
+CIstandardgasoline is the average carbon intensity requirement of gasoline for a given year as provided in sections 95484(d);

-EERXD  is the dimensionless Energy Economy Ratio for H2/FCV relative to diesel (XD = “Diesel”) as listed in Table 5;
+EERgasoline is the dimensionless Energy Economy Ratio for H2/FCV relative to gasoline as listed in Table 5;

-CIMHD-HRI is the company-wide weighted average CI for dispensed hydrogen during the quarter or 0 g/MJ, whichever is greater;
+CIHRI is the company-wide weighted average CI for dispensed hydrogen during the quarter or 0 g/MJ, whichever is greater;

 EH2 is the energy density for hydrogen in MJ/kg as listed in Table 4;

-CapMHD-HRI is the HRI refueling capacity for the station (kg/day);
+CapLMD-HRI is the HRI refueling capacity for the LMD-HRI station (kg/day);

 N is the number of days during the quarter;

-UT is the uptime multiplier which is the station availability as defined in section 95486.3(a)(6)(A);
+UT is the the uptime multiplier which is the percentage of time that the LMD-HRI station is available as reported to SOSS during the quarter;

 H2disp is the quantity of hydrogen dispensed during the quarter (kg);